-These rules of procedure may be amended by a decision of the meeting taken by a consensus of the Parties present at the meeting.
+These rules of procedure may be amended by a decision of the meeting of National Operational Authorities taken by a consensus of the Parties.

 OVERRIDING AUTHORITY OF THE PLAN

 In the event of any conflict between any provision of these rules and any provision of the Plan, the Plan shall prevail.